 I make pictures of thing that visually interest me in my environment and close geography.
-The impression of colours or light, shapes and tones capture my attention.
+The impression of light, tones and shapes capture my attention.
 I have always painted and drawn directly, both outdoors and in.
 I am lucky to have had the experiences of rural Wales, coastal towns and major historical cities to inspire me.

-I love to draw and enjoy the challenge of translating and capturing the essence of three dimensional things on to paper, even when they are moving.
+I love to draw and enjoy the challenge of translating and capturing the essence of three dimensional things on to paper.
 I am interested by how our view is often interrupted or obscured; even within a landscape, and the way that we are able to look ‘through’ obstacles.

 I paint in water colour and oil paint, using a very limited colour palette, but am also very fond of drawing in ink.
 Sketchbooks are a vital part of my practice.
 I find myself revisiting and revising a similar image again and again, striving to make improvements and revise what I see as its key elements, on each visit.